K. M. Chellappah

-Kanagasabai Mudalithambi Chellappah (24 February 1896 – 24 April 1958), (கனகசபை முதலித்தம்பி செல்லப்பா) was a Sri Lankan judicial officer, philanthropist, Tamil and Sinhala linguist scholar who was the pioneer of free library movement in Sri Lanka and laid the foundation for building the Jaffna Public Library.
+Kanagasabai Mudalithambi Chellappah (கனகசபை முதலித்தம்பி செல்லப்பா; 24 February 1896 – 24 April 1958) was a Sri Lankan judicial officer, philanthropist, and scholar of the Tamil and Sinhala languages who was the pioneer of the free library movement in Sri Lanka and laid the foundation for building the Jaffna Public Library.
 In 1933, he started the first library in Jaffna, through lending books from his home in Puttur, Sri Lanka.
 This eventually blossomed into the establishment of the Jaffna Public Library, which was “regarded as among the most remarkable in South Asia and housed about 97,000 books, magazines and old news papers, many of them rare.”

 Early life and career

 Born on 24 February 1896 in Puttur West, Sri Lanka, Chellappah was the fourth child of Kanthapillai Kanagasabai Mudalithambiyar and Chinnathambiar Nagamuthu.
 He studied at Puttur Mission School and completed his higher education in Jaffna Central College.

 Chellappah later joined the royal service and began his professional career as judicial officer in a district court in Galle, Sri Lanka.
 He also worked in the district court of Jaffna, and the high court of Colombo, Gampaha, Galle, Matara, Kegalle, Puttalam, Negombo and Point Pedro.
 He retired as a chief secretary of Jaffna high court.

 He married Mayilvaganam Chellammal and they had six children.
 He died on 24 April 1958 in Puttur West, Sri Lanka.